 'If you can’t go to the beach, bring the beach home,' says Greg Rhodes, the aptly named owner of this holiday-themed tiki bar.
 It's made from sheets of bamboo, with a straw roof, and LEDs that light up sheltered seating.

-This is channeling the vibes of Mahiki, one of London’s hottest night spots.
 From the bamboo cladding to the under lights on the bench seating, this is a throughly well executed DIY Tiki bar.
-Celebrity spotting won’t be as good here of course, but we bet the tropical-themed cocktails are just as impressive – and nowhere near as expensive!
+Celebrity spotting won't be as good here as a tropical five star holiday of course, but we bet the cocktails are just as impressive – and nowhere near as expensive!

 If we were awarding the prize for most genius name, surely The Staying Inn would come out on top.
 This garden bar is the brainchild of the Carty family from Durham – who built it so they could be together.